TobiasLozano/car-web/README.md

 # Car web

-Professional website for **Transmisiones Automáticas del Atlántico**, a specialized workshop for maintenance, diagnostics, and repair of cars.
+Professional website for **Transmisiones Automáticas del Atlántico**, a specialized shop for maintenance, diagnostics, and repair of cars.

 ## Features